The Hidden Alliance of Innovation

 Product Innovation

-Several market surveys position practically the same companies that make up this circuit/bubble as the most admired for innovation in the product area.
+Several market research studies position virtually the same companies that make up this circuit/bubble as the most admired for innovation in the product area.

-Leaders move through a small world of digital companies
+Leaders navigate a small world of digital businesses.

-The flow of leaders (CTOs and CEOs) of digital companies is dominated by a closed circuit of companies such as: Nuvank, Rappi, Mercado Livre, iFood, Loft, 99 and Loggi.
+The flow of leaders (CTOs and CEOs) of digital companies is dominated by a closed circuit of companies such as: Nubank, Rappi, Mercado Libre, iFood, Loft, 99 and Loggi.

-These companies occupy key positions in attracting executives who bring knowledge, good practices and management models specific to digital companies, attracting greater investment.
+These companies occupy key positions in attracting executives who bring knowledge, best practices, and management models specific to digital companies, thus attracting greater investments.

-There are several groups of digital companies disconnected from the main circuit, revealing a loose and dense network, which indicates a clear challenge for the development of the Brazilian innovation ecosystem.
+There are several groups of digital companies disconnected from the mainstream circuit, revealing a network that is not very cohesive or dense, which indicates a clear challenge for the development of the Brazilian innovation ecosystem.

 Leadership profile